-Land and buildings Leasehold Over the length of the lease Land and buildings Freehold 4% straight line basis Plant and machinery 15% on reducing balance Fixture, fittings and equipment 10% on reducing balance
+Over the length of the lease 4% straight line basis 15% on reducing balance 10% on reducing balance

-The carrying values of property, plant and equipment are reviewed at each reporting date to determine whether there are any indications of impairment.
+The carrying values of plant and equipment are reviewed at each reporting date to determine whether there are any indications of impairment.
 If any such indication exists, the assets are tested for impairment to estimate the assets' recoverable amounts.
 Any impairment losses are recognized in the statement of comprehensive income.